biopython/biopython.github.io/wiki/BioSQL.md

 loaded (three in this example), and again have a look in the database and you should see three new rows in several tables (including the *bioentry* and *biosequence* tables).

+Next, we'll try and load these three records back from the database.

 Extracting Sequences from the database
 ======================================